Sutton Coldfield: Religious buildings

+In Wylde Green, on Penns Lane is The Church of Jesus Christ of Latter-day Saints Wylde Green Ward.
+The chapel on Penns Lane was constructed in the early 1990s.
+The England Birmingham Mission Headquarters have been located there since 1964, the mission office building is made of Cotswold stone.
+The site on Penns Lane will be the location of the Birmingham England Temple, the third temple to be built in the United Kingdom by The Church of Jesus Christ of Latter-day Saints.

-The Green Belt
+The green belt

-Birmingham has 4,153 hectares of Green Belt, about 15% of the city's land area.
+Birmingham has 4,153 hectares of green belt, about 15% of the city's land area.
 The majority of this is in the north of the city, particularly to the north and east of Sutton Coldfield.
-The current Green Belt within Birmingham was initially installed in place in 1955 and was last reviewed around 20 years ago, since then the boundaries have remained unchanged.
+The current green belt within Birmingham was initially installed in place in 1955 and was last reviewed around 20 years ago, since then the boundaries have remained unchanged.

-Sutton Coldfield's Green Belt is being extensively developed with over 5500 houses to be built and a large industrial complex currently under construction.
-The Langley Sustainable Urban Extension (SUE) and the 71 hectare Peddimore site have been approved and will destroy much of the Green Belt.
+Sutton Coldfield's green belt is being extensively developed with over 5500 houses to be built and a large industrial complex currently under construction.
+The Langley Sustainable Urban Extension (SUE) and the 71 hectare Peddimore site have been approved and will destroy much of the green belt.

 Public facilities

 The Town Hall, a relic of Sutton Coldfield's former status as a municipal borough, now serves as a theatre, conference, and function venue.

 In the town centre is Sutton Parade which is a pedestrianised shopping area.
 Sutton Coldfield Library, which opened in 1974, is located near Sutton Parade above the Red Rose Centre.
 It also contains the Sutton Coldfield Reference Library, which holds a large collection of newspapers and magazines with all Sutton Coldfield based publications such as Sutton Coldfield News and Sutton Coldfield Observer being held permanently.
 The Library closed in May 2010 due to the discovery of disturbed asbestos and reopened in May 2013.
 There are several branch libraries in Sutton Coldfield and there is also a bus service from Sutton Parade to Birmingham City Centre and Birmingham Central Library, The Central Library and the terminus of busses from Sutton Coldfield are both within the City Centre Core and in walking distance of each other.

 Also in the Town centre is Sutton Coldfield railway station, which is part of the Birmingham Cross-City Line.
 Nearby is the Town Gate entrance to Sutton Park and the Sutton Park Visitor's Centre.